Corporate Governance

 It’s accountable for reviewing and approving the effectiveness of internal controls operated by the Group, including financial, operational and compliance controls, and risk management.
 The board recognises its responsibility of the Group’s risk management process and system of internal control and oversees the activities of both the Group’s external auditors and risk management function (supported by the Audit Committee).

-A review of the Group’s risk management approach is further discussed in the Annual Report for year ending 31 December 2021 which is available here.
-For further detail see pages 20 to 23.
+A review of the Group’s risk management approach is further discussed in the Strategic Report on pages 7 to 20.
+For detail on the management and mitigation of each principal risk, see pages 18 to 20.

 Audit Committee